Ultrasophisticated Machining Capability and Cost Savings

 5-Axis CNC Machine Overview

 A 5-axis machining center has a variable speed tool spindle head with a multidirectional rotary axes orientation.
 Raw material clamps into an indexing chuck or to a table.
-The spindle head assembly moves along the travel columns in unison with the chuck or index table to precisely maneuver the workpiece and cutting tool to achieve the proper cutting path required for removing material.
-5-axis machines lend themselves to fewer set-ups, infinite geometry cutting, excellent chip management, and repeatable high precision machining.
-Like standard milling and turning computer numerical control operations, this is a subtractive manufacturing process.
+The spindle head assembly moves along the travel columns in unison with the chuck or index table to precisely maneuver the workpiece and the cutting tool to achieve the proper cutting path required for removing material.
+5-axis machines offer single setups, infinite geometry cutting, excellent chip management, longer tool life, repeatable manufacturing, and the speed of simultaneous 5-axis high precision machining.
+Like standard milling and turning types of machines, this is a subtractive manufacturing process.

 5-Axis Machine Anatomy